 Fall Bike Riding Tip 2: Beware of Wet Leaf Piles

 The falling leaves are gorgeous, and leaf piles can be fun.
 However, a wet, crunchy leaf pile can be a hazard when riding your bike through it.
 Not only can water splash upwards onto your bike and legs, but the bike tires can slip on the leaves.
 When leaves are wet, they become slick or slippery.
-With a regular bike tire being thinner, it has less surface area for surface tension.
-A bike can slip out from under you if a leaf gives away or gets stuck onto the tire.
+With a standard bike tire normally thinner, it has less coverage area for surface tension.
+If the leaves you are riding over easily move around, a bike can slip out from under you or get stuck in the gears and spokes.

-Luckily, this is less of a problem if you have a fat bike.
-The larger tires add more traction to the surface and, therefore, is less likely to slip.
-Even with the lesser likelihood of slipping, caution should still be used.
+Luckily, this is less of a problem if you have a fat or mountain bike.
+The larger tires add more traction to the surface, making them less likely to slip.
+Even with the lesser likelihood of slipping, caution should still be used when riding through leaves.

 Fall Bike Riding Tip 3: Stay Visible